erikbrinkman/d3-dag/README.md

 - Every node needs a positive `width` and `height`.
 Unlike dagre (which tolerates zero-sized nodes), a node created without dimensions — including one auto-created by `setEdge` or via a `setDefaultNodeLabel` that returns no size — throws at layout time.
+- `edge(v, w)` returns the same label object each call, and its `points` is recomputed on each read, so a label captured before `dagre.layout` reflects the laid-out points afterward.
+The array is a fresh copy, and any label passed to `setEdge` is ignored.

 ## Quality Presets